 He was Producer and Director for the Pennsylvania Opera Theater in Pittsburgh, PA.

 In Argentina, he was Production Director and Artistic Coordinator for the Opera, Ballet and Symphony seasons at the Teatro Argentino and directed the Project for the Design and Development of the Center for Performing Arts in La Plata, where he also founded the Teatro Musical de Cámara and the Festival Musical de Noviembre.
 He was Resident Assistant Director and Rehearsals Coordinator for the Teatro Colón in Buenos Aires.

 His directorial work also includes tango and cabaret shows and he has written and perform scripts and narrations for different stage genres.

 Helfgot produced several opera radio programs and directed television broadcasts for his own operatic productions in Argentina and an award winning production for PBS in the USA.

 As a journalist, also in Argentina, he was the editor of the Sunday's edition of the daily El Día where he wrote extensively about music and the arts and also founded and directed the by-monthly Ritmo, a magazine dedicated to the performing arts and architecture.

 Helfgot translates opera libretti from Italian, Spanish, German and French for English and Spanish supertitles and writes operatic dialogue versions for the English, Spanish and German repertoire.

-He is the librettist of the opera The Tale of the Nutcracker with music by Craig Bohmler premiered in 1999 and is writing the libretto for the opera Ourland, a Dystopian State with music by Paul Davies.
+He is the librettist of the opera The Tale of the Nutcracker with music by Craig Bohmler premiered in 1999 as well as the opera Ourland, a Dystopian State with music by Paul Davies premiered in 2022.

 He has received the Opera Director of the Year 2009 award from

 an award from the Arts Council Silicon Valley,